 There are plenty of supplements that claim to “boost” immune function but hardly any have proven benefits.
 One of the few options that is backed by scientific evidence is mushrooms.
 The B-glucans found in medicinal mushrooms have been found to strengthen the activity of immune cells and shift immune system balance to decrease inflammation.

-Echinacea is another of the most recommended herbal remedies for colds and flu.
-The antiviral and antibacterial herb can be particularly useful for fighting infections of the respiratory tract.
+Echinacea is one of the most recommended herbal remedies for colds and flu.
+This antiviral and antibacterial herb can be particularly useful for fighting infections of the respiratory tract.

-Another herb of worthy note is Andrographis (pronounced andro-graph-is).
-Whilst this powerful plant may be largely unknown in western culture, it has been traditionally used to promote the production of antibodies and reduce the severity of infection.
+Another brilliant herb is Andrographis.
+Whilst this powerful plant is largely unknown in western culture, it has been traditionally used to promote the production of antibodies and reduce the severity of infection.
 Andrographis contains compounds that rally the immune system to fight effectively against foreign substances.
 We recently worked with the University of Southampton on a clinical trial to prescribe andrographis to NHS patients in 20 GP surgeries across the UK to soothe symptoms of upper respiratory tract infections.